percona/pmm/qan-api2/.github/CONTRIBUTING.md

 ## Run as part of pmm-server docker container
 Start PMM-server docker container as it mentioned in [pmm](https://github.com/percona/pmm) repository
-Run `make release deploy` to  deploy local qan-api2 into pmm-server container.
+Run `PMM_CONTAINER=pmm-managed-server make release deploy` to deploy local qan-api2 into pmm-server container where PMM_CONTAINER is a name of PMM-Server container.
-PMM-server container should be run with name `pmm-server`

 ## Testing
 Run `make test-env-up` to set-up environment for tests